-Join Richard Harrington for an in-depth discussion in this video Choosing the right interval for shooting HDR, part of Shooting a High-Dynamic Range (HDR) Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Choosing the right interval for shooting HDR, part of Time-Lapse Video: High-Dynamic Range (HDR).

 What we need to determine now is the proper interval for shooting.
 Now, there's lots of factors with intervals.
 If I had a lot of clouds up there, I'd go with a shorter interval, so they looked more smooth.
 In this case, I don't.
 However, we are going to be coming up with a change in lighting conditions tied to the sun moving, and it's going to get a bit darker here.
 So I'm going to go with a relatively shorter interval.
 But remember, there are so many factors that impact this.
 Essentially with the interval, you need to think about how you're going to cover out the entire scene.